On this page, we’ve gathered the most common questions from speakers about planning their sessions. If we’ve missed something, just ask us.

-All Community Idea Exchange (CIE) presentation will be given simultaneously, as described in the call for proposals.
-There will be over 30 presentations in three CIE sessions, one on each of the main conference days.
-They will take place in “Moataz Al Alfi Hall”.
+All Community Idea Exchange (CIE) presentations will be given simultaneously, as described in the call for proposals.
+There will be over 30 presentations split into three CIE sessions, which will take place at the library’s ground floor.

-CIE sessions may be presented using printed visuals, a computer monitor or both.
+CIE sessions may be presented using printed visuals (poster), a laptop or both.
 The supporting material available will be limited to what was requested and agreed upon with organizers before the event.
 Presentations using primarily computers will use table areas.
 Stands will be provided for the poster presentations.

-- Wi-Fi: Wi-Fi will be available to both speakers and attendees throughout the CIE presentation area (A guide for AUC Wifi access will be available in the Conference bag).
+- Wi-Fi: Wi-Fi will be available to both speakers and attendees throughout the CIE presentation area.

-- Posters: The local organizers will provide stands with 90cm width × 120cm height boards, for pinning visuals, to CIE presenters that requested this.
+- Posters: The local organizers will provide stands with boards (whiteboards or cork pin boards (120cm width by 150cm height) for pinning visuals to CIE presenters that requested it.

-- Computers & monitors: The local organizers will provide desktop computers and 19” monitors to all CIE presenters, except for those that request to use their own laptops.
-You can request to use your own laptop by replying to this email email@example.com and asking for a VGA cable to connect to the available monitors.
+- Computers & monitors: The local organizers will provide laptops and 21” monitors to all CIE presenters, except for those that request to use their own laptops.
+You can request to use your own laptop by replying to this email and asking for a VGA cable to connect to the available monitors.
 However, please ensure to bring your own converter if using Mac laptop.